 - 1. Load the washer. - Pour measured chlorine bleach carefully into dispenser.
 Do not let bleach splash, drip or run down into washer basket.
-Undiluted bleach will damage any fabric it touches. - Start the washer.
-Bleach will be diluted automatically during the wash part of the cycle.
+Undiluted bleach will damage any fabric it touches. - 3.
+Start the washer.
+Bleach will be diluted automatically during wash part of cycle.

-NOTE: Do not add all-fabric bleach to the dispenser.
+NOTE: Do not add liquid or powdered all-fabric bleach to the dispenser.
 The dispenser can clog.